rmnjng/PSLLM/README.md

 ## Purpose
 PSLLM **should** be used for...
-- **Sensitive data**: completeley local LLMs, no data ever leaves the computer.
+- **Sensitive Data**: Completely local LLMs - no data ever leaves the computer.
-- **Asynchronous workflows**: with e.g., scheduled tasks or in potentially long-running scripts.
+- **Asynchronous Workflows**: With e.g., scheduled tasks or in potentially long-running scripts.
-- **Bulk operations**: because it can be scheduled and run in the background, it is perfect for operating the same or multiple LLM operations based on an array of inputs.
+- **Bulk Operations**: Because it can be scheduled and run in the background, it is perfect for operating the same or multiple LLM operations based on an array of inputs.
-- **Cost-sensitive automation**: it is free, what do you want more?
+- **Cost-sensitive Automation**: It is free - what more could you want?
-- **PowerShell integrations**: everything you can access from PowerShell (local and Internet) can be used in the LLM workflow, e.g., as input data or output mechanism.
+- **PowerShell Integrations**: Everything you can access from PowerShell (local and Internet) can be used in the LLM workflow, e.g., as input data or output mechanism.

 PSLLM **should not** be used for...
-- **Acting as a chatbot**: speed heavily relies on your hardware.
+- **Acting as a Chatbot**: Speed depends heavily on your hardware.
 A cloud GPU cluster will be faster, but not every workflow depends on speed.
 And at the pace models currently advance in quality and speed, this will not be an issue for long.

 ## Installation
 ### Prerequisites
 - PowerShell 5.1
-- Internet for installation, not for LLM usage.
+- Internet for installation, not for LLM usage

 ### Install from PowerShell Gallery
 ```powershell